 At this stage you want to give an overview of the game.
 CATS is a great tool from the Gauntlet for this, but just an overview of the game and genre is helpful – don’t assume everyone has read the sign-up sheet.
 Key things to address include how deadly the game is, and how heroic you’re expecting the players to be.
 Some games have obvious genre confusions that can come up – for Vaesen, for instance, I like to stress that the PCs are on the side of industrialisation and humanity against the mythical beasts, and in a Glorantha game I make sure I usually cover why you hate the Lunars so much.

 At this stage, cover your safety tools.
-An X is a your baseline minimum – explain it, check everyone understands, and give examples of its use.
+An X-Card is a your baseline minimum – explain it, check everyone understands, and give examples of its use.
 Allow players to identify any lines and veils, there and then or privately to you, and check that everyone is on board with them.

 Choosing pregens can be tricky – I find at cons players are likely to be super-polite about picking them – saying unhelpfully “I don’t mind who I play” and hoping shyer players come forwards.
 Things you can do to make this less awkward: